susji/ruuviparse/README.md

 ```

 The Ruuvi RAWv2 Payload begins at `05` above, so from 7th octet which is index
 14 in the hex-encoded string.
+We can also pick Ruuvi messages by filtering with
+`ff9904` which means manufacturer-specific data and Ruuvi's unique identifier.
-To parse and pretty-print the temperature values,
-you can do something like this:
+To parse and pretty-print the temperature values, you can do something like
+this:

 ```
 $ mosquitto_sub \